 - Completed CastleBranch Compliance Tracker ($153 - student expense)

-- Current State/National Registry EMT certification (please provide copy of each - cannot expire during class).
+- Current State or National Registry EMT certification (please provide copy - cannot expire during class).

 - AHA Healthcare Provider BLS/CPR (please provide copy - cannot expire during class).